 - Encourages his students and colleagues to become political activists

-On September 28, 2001, Jani penned this panegyric to a particular subset of 9/11’s victims -- illegal aliens: “Lists of the dead and the missing from the World Trade Center tragedy are updated daily as New York City mourns the victims.
-But we may never know the full length of another list -- the undocumented workers killed on September 11.
-The Twin Towers had a massive ‘informal’ economy -- and an army of casual workers.
-Many of these casuals were undocumented immigrants, often supporting families elsewhere with their jobs.
-Window washers braved great heights to keep the buildings gleaming.
-Delivery workers transported food to the offices above.
-There were workers making pizzas, washing dishes, delivering flowers, staffing delis, cleaning rooms, operating elevators -- all kept the WTC running.”
+In the September 28, 2001 edition of the Socialist Worker, Jani wrote a panegyric to the victims of 9/11 who happened to be illegal aliens: “Lists of the dead and the missing from the World Trade Center [WTC] tragedy are updated daily as New York City mourns the victims.
+But we may never know the full length of another list – the undocumented workers killed on September 11.”
+Among those unfortunates, Jani cited the “window washers [who] braved great heights to keep the buildings gleaming,” the “delivery workers [who] transported food to the offices above,” and the “workers making pizzas, washing dishes, delivering flowers, staffing delis, cleaning rooms, operating elevators” – all of whom “kept the WTC running.”

-In December 2004 Jani was a presenter at a conference held in tribute to the late Columbia University professor Edward Said.
+In December 2004 Jani served as a presenter at a conference held in tribute to the late Columbia University professor Edward Said.